SCMLA 2023 Conference

 II.
 CALL FOR PAPERS AND SESSION REPORT FORM

 The Calls for Papers for Regular/Allied Sessions at the annual convention appear in the Winter Newsletter.
 Calls includes the names and institutional affiliations of the session officers, as well as the mailing address and E-mail address (or, alternatively, phone or fax number) of the session chair.
 The Newsletter announcement calls for 500 word abstracts or complete papers.

 The information provided on the Post-Convention Session Report Form will be the basis for the annual convention Call.
 All current chairs and secretaries use this form to report activities and statistics of each session.
-These forms are turned in to the Executive Director together with a list of attendees’ signatures at the SCMLA Book Exhibit table and Registration area.
-The Session Reports and Attendance Forms are vital to the continuation of all sessions.
+These forms are to be completed online immediately after the panel concludes.
+The Session Reports and Attendance Forms (required for each panel) are vital to the continuation of all sessions.
 If they are not filled out completely and accurately, members will be unable to communicate with session chairs and secretaries.

 Session officers are encouraged to publicize their session through a separate mailing or through postings in appropriate venues, but the SCMLA cannot reimburse for expenses connected to publicity.
 Some members have been successful posting a Literary Call for Papers at CFP@english.upenn.edu.
 Full information on this is at http://www.english.upenn.edu/CFP/.

 III.
 SUBMISSION OF PROGRAMS TO THE SCMLA OFFICE